-nissing eastwest links in the Green and Blue Grid Network have been identified including:
+10. Several missing eastwest links in the Green and Blue Grid Network have been identified including:

-- between Spring Farm and Mount Annan (Green Grid); - the Nepean River and South Creek through Harrington Forest (Green and Blue Grid); and - Camden and Narellan Town Centres (Green Grid).
+between Spring Farm and Mount Annan (Green Grid);

+• the Nepean River and South Creek through Harrington Forest (Green and Blue Grid); and waterways to a more natural

+• Camden and Narellan Town Centres (Green Grid).